Latency-Aware Multi-antenna SWIPT System with Battery-Constrained Receivers: Dynamic Control Algorithm via Lyapunov Framework

 \section{Dynamic Control Algorithm via Lyapunov Framework}

 Problem~\eqref{eq:P1-prob} consists of a time-average sum-power objective function~\eqref{eq:P1}, a non-linear probabilistic constraint~\eqref{eq:P1-C2}, rate constraints~\eqref{eq:P1-C5} including coupled and non-convex \ac{SINR} expressions, \ac{EH} constraint~\eqref{eq:P1-C6} including time-correlated battery energy dynamics, which cannot be addressed directly in a tractable manner.
-In this section, we first handle the time-average and probabilistic intractability, and then provide a dynamic control algorithm exploiting the drift-plus-penalty function and the Lyapunov optimization framework~\cite{neely2010stochastic}.
+In this section, we first handle the time-average and probabilistic intractability, and then {provide an online dynamic control algorithm exploiting the drift-plus-penalty framework and the Lyapunov optimization theory}~\cite{neely2010stochastic}.
 The proposed convex relaxations for the coupled and non-convex constraints are later provided in Section~\ref{sec:Prop_Approximation}.

 We start by applying the well-known Markov's inequality~\cite{gross2008fundamentals}, and transform the non-linear probabilistic queue-length constraint~\eqref{eq:P1-C2} as $\mathrm{Pr}\bigl\{ Q_k(t) \geq Q_{k}^{\mathrm{th}} \bigr\} \leq \mathbb{E}[Q_k(t)]\bigl/Q_{k}^{\mathrm{th}} \leq \epsilon,$ $\forall k\in\mathcal{K}$.
 Thereby, problem~\eqref{eq:P1-prob} can be equivalently rewritten as